Tom Sermanni: Australia women's national team

+Sermanni became the first full-time national team coach of the Australia women in July 1994.
+With his appointment he oversaw the installation of six intensive training centres for women’s football across the country, each with full-time coaches.
+The 1994 OFC Women's Championship acted as the World Cup qualifiers for Oceania Football Confederation (OFC).
+Australia finished even with New Zealand on points but had a superior goal difference and qualified for their first FIFA Women's World Cup in 1995 in Sweden.
+After qualifying he employed a full coaching panel, including an assistant, team manager, physio and a doctor.
+During this tenure the team were nicknamed "The Matildas" from song "Waltzing Matilda".
+In November 1997 Sermanni left to join Sanfrecce Hiroshima as their assistant coach.

-Sermanni took up a job as coach of Australia women in December 2004, having previously also coached the team between 1994 and 1997.
+He returned for a second spell as coach of the Matildas in December 2004.

 Among his accomplishments as coach of the Matildas are quarter-finalists at the 2007 FIFA Women's World Cup and quarter-finalists at the 2011 FIFA Women's World Cup.

 United States women's national team

 On 30 October 2012, the United States Soccer Federation announced that starting 1 January 2013, Sermanni would be the head coach of the United States women's national team, ending his long-time association with Australia.

 Sermanni finished his first year as manager of USA unbeaten with 13 wins and 3 draws, including winning the 2013 Algarve Cup.

 At the 2014 Algarve Cup, the United States women did not win a game in group stage, and came seventh overall.
 This was the lowest the team had finished at the Algarve Cup, which the team had previously won nine times.
 This result put Sermanni's position under pressure, and on 6 April he was relieved of his coaching duties following a 2–0 'friendly' win over China.